mmiftahululum/metabase_sisi/docs/operations-guide/environment-variables.md

 Type: integer<br>
 Default: `60`

-Metabase will cache all saved questions with an average query execution time longer than this many seconds.
+App will cache all saved questions with an average query execution time longer than this many seconds.

 ### `MB_QUERY_CACHING_TTL_RATIO`